Levitator1/cross-gcc/README.md

 ## ARM-Specific Notes
 Note "--with-cpu" and "--with-float".
 These switches fix the provided settings into the cross-compiler as defaults.
 These are necessary to compile for the Raspberry Pi Zero (W).
-The CPU setting probably specifies numerous details and features, mostly for the benefit of the assembler, which are specific to the processor core used in the chip, which is actually a Broadcom product.
+The CPU setting probably specifies numerous details and features, mostly for the benefit of the assembler, which are specific to the processor core used in the chip which is actually a Broadcom product.
 Internally, it uses a processing unit from ARM called an arm1176jzf-s, which in turn is based on the armv6 instruction set.
 This cpu switch adds specific details about which particular arm processor to build for.
-We specify hardware floating point because this processor  has a vector unit, and it seems as though the software implementation is not compatible with the hardware implementation.
+We specify hardware floating point because this processor  has a vector unit, and it seems as though the software implementation is not compatible with the hardware implementation, or perhaps not interoperable with other binaries linked for hard float.
 Incidentally, Raspbian is little-endian, but it seems as though that gets accounted for somewhere, perhaps by default.

 # Step 7: build the gcc support library

 Note that we skip building libc because it is an invariant on the target system.
 We do not want to build our own libc only to wind up with a subtly different version which is subtly incompatible.
 The gcc support library provides a bridge between the executables the compiler produces and libc.
 It is mostly in charge of bootstrapping libc and shutting it down when the program exits.
-This includes implicit runtime link artifacts such as crt1.o and crti.o, etc.
+This includes implicitly linked runtime artifacts such as crt1.o and crti.o, etc.

 	make -j `nproc` all-target-libgcc
 	make install-target-libgcc